fpgmaas/deptry/docs/usage.md

     import mypy_boto3_s3
 ```

-There is some support for imports created with `importlib`: namely any usage with a string literal:
+There is some support for imports created with [`importlib.import_module`](https://docs.python.org/3/library/importlib.html#importlib.import_module) that use a string literal:

 ```python
 import importlib